 The waiting lists will be ranked in admission criteria order.
 As soon as places become vacant the Local Authority on behalf of the admitting authorities will re-allocate those places from the waiting list, even if this is before appeals have been heard.

-The Authority will maintain the waiting lists until 31 December 2024, after which the Authority will cleanse each term to confirm parent wishes to remain on the list.
+The Authority will maintain the waiting lists until 31 December 2025, after which the Authority will cleanse each term for the remainder of the academic year to confirm parent wishes to remain on the list.